 Biological control of caterpillars.
 Together with Astrid Groot (UvA) I will lead a project aimed at developing 'attract and infect' strategies agains the Fall Armyworm in Africa.
 The Fall Armyworm (FAW) Spodoptera frugiperda, a major pest in staple crops in North and South America, recently invaded Africa (first reported in 2016), where it is currently spreading with incredible speed.
 Currently, control of this pest insect mainly depends on chemical insecticides.
 Apart from being very expensive for most small-scale African farmers, these insecticides also pose a genuine health risk, since the knowledge and equipment required for a safe application are mostly lacking.
 Chemical insecticides negatively affect the environment and non-target species and, in addition, resistance towards these insecticides has already been reported.
 Therefore, there is a urgent need for safe, sustainable, environmental friendly alternative control measures that can be easily applied in the field by local farmers.
 Biological control methods that are currently used to control lepidopteran insect pests include pheromone trapping (trapping male moths using female pheromones) and the spraying of baculoviruses (killing caterpillars).
 However, a combination of both methods has not been explored, and might yield exciting opportunities for biological control, surpassing the effectiveness of each single method.
 Our project aims to develop a sustainable attract-and-infect strategy for the control of the invading fall army worm in Africa.

 Insect Doctors.
 I am part of the INSECT DOCTORS network, aimed at training young scientists to develop the knowledge, technical skills and tools to diagnose and manage disease problems in commercial insect production systms.
 INSECT DOCTORS is a European Joint Doctoral Progamme (EJD) funded in the framework of the H2020 Marie Sklodowska-Curie ITN programme.
-We will start recruiting PhD students at the end of this year.
+We are currently recruiting PhD students!

 Insect virus group 2017